 Bill Requires Initial Notification to Be Issued No Later Than Three Weeks from Receipt of Claim

-Legislation Assembly Deputy Speaker Wayne P. DeAngelo sponsored to establish a deadline for the issuance of determination notices to applicants for unemployment benefits recently was advanced by an Assembly committee.
+(TRENTON) – Legislation sponsored by Assembly Democrats Wayne DeAngelo, Joseph Danielsen, James Holley, Eric Houghtaling and Joann Downey to establish a deadline for the issuance of determination notices to applicants for unemployment benefits was advanced Thursday by the Senate budget panel.

 “When someone’s out of a job and facing financial hardship, unemployment benefits may be the only thing that keeps the lights on and puts food on the table,” said DeAngelo (D-Mercer/Middlesex).
 “Making sure people get their benefits sooner will limit the strain on jobless workers as they try to get back on their feet.”

 The bill (A-3438) would require the Division of Unemployment and Temporary Disability Insurance in the Department of Labor and Workforce Development to make the initial determination of a claim for unemployment benefits and notify the claimant no later than three weeks from the date when the claim is received.
-Under current law, such a determination must be made “promptly.”
+Under current law, such a determination must be made “promptly” but no time period is specified.